Christina5P/Mindful-Rise/README.md

 - I struggle with the post views on blogsite.
 I wanted to have a blogcard with header and the first 100 letters to show and a "Read"button to open the full view.
-When I used syntax "Slice" it showed the first syntax sugns instead of the content.
+When I used syntax "Slice" it showed the first syntax signs instead of the content.
 With tutorhelp, I changed it to "safe" but then I only could see the header.
 I try to solve it by going through the HTML, models, views and url files.
 Unfortunaly I changed posts to post in view function and the result was that I losed the blogcontent and could only see the text